CocoaPods/blog.cocoapods.org/_drafts/Eloy-Stepping-Down.markdown

 ## New job

-Starting from February, I will commence at my new job as a mobile software engineer at [Artsy](https://artsy.net).
+Starting **today**, I’ll commence at my new job as a mobile software engineer at [Artsy](https://artsy.net).
 This is an exciting opportunity for me, for both the technical challenges and the admirable mission to _bring all visual art online_.

-For now this means that I’ll probably be spending the better part of January on wrapping up work at HipByte to ensure a smooth transition for my dear colleagues and customers there and the better part of February getting up to speed with work at Art.sy.
+For now this means that I’ll be spending the better part of February getting up to speed with work at Artsy.

 ## New houseboat